-On March 1, 2020, the Group adopted Accounting Standards Update No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments using the modified retrospective transition method.
-ASC 326 replaces the existing incurred loss impairment model with a forward-looking current expected credit loss ("CECL") methodology, which results in more timely recognition of credit losses.
-The Group has developed a CECL model based on historical experience, the age of the accounts receivable balances, credit quality of its customers, current economic conditions, reasonable and supportable forecasts of future economic conditions, and other factors that may affect its ability to collect from customers.
-The cumulative effect from the adoption as of March 1, 2020 was immaterial to the consolidated financial statements.
+The Group has developed a current expected credit loss ("CECL") model based on historical experience, the age of the accounts receivable balances, credit quality of its customers, current economic conditions, reasonable and supportable forecasts of future economic conditions, and other factors that may affect its ability to collect from customers.
 The Group considers historical collection rates, current financial status, macroeconomic factors, and other industry-specific factors when evaluating for current expected credit losses.
-The balance of allowance for accounts receivable and contract assets, other receivables, deposits and other assets and amount due from related parties was RMB5,267 and RMB5,599 (US\$888) as of February 28, 2021 and 2022, respectively.
+The balance of allowance for accounts receivable, other receivables, deposits and other assets and amount due from related parties was RMB5,599 and RMB7,038(US\$1,015) as of February 28, 2022 and 2023, respectively.
 Balances are written off when determined to be uncollectible.